simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - Penetration testing servers - Kali Linux
     - Need to request authorization for penetration testing to occur
     - Just because we've used a product from Marketplace, still need to ask permission to do pen testing to/from AWS
+- Hypervisors (or Virtual Machine Montitor)
+    - Software/Firmware/Hardware that creates and runs VMs.
+    - Hypervisors run on "host" machines
+    - VMs are called "guest" machines
+    - Xen - EC2 runs on this (c5 on KVMs)
+    - Hardware Virutual Machine, fully virtualised, VMs on top of hypervisors not aware of multi-tenancy with other VMs
+    - Paravirtualisation, lighter version (used to be quicker, but not so much anymore)
+        - Choose HVM over PV
+    - Only AWS have access to Hypervisors
+    - Windows EC2 can only be HVM, Linux can be both
+    - Hypervisor "scrubs" memory/RAM before it's available to the customer

 - IAM
     - Credentials
         - email/Password - root account access